wmcneil/bolt_documentation/tutorial/chapter3.md

 The first parameter to this function is always a command which contains the input you have sent with `QueueInput` from `SimulateController`.
 The second parameter called `resetState` it is important to note that this **can only be true on the controller**, it tells the controller (usually the client) that the owner (usually the server) sent a correction to it, and we should reset the state of our motor.

 Inside the code of the function we check if `resetState` is true, if it is we don't "execute" the command and we simply reset the local state of the motor.
-If it's not true we apply the input of the command to the motor by calling `Move`, which returns a new state which we **assign to the `state` property on the command that was passed in**.
+If it's not true we apply the input of the command to the motor by calling `Move`, which returns a new state which we **copy over to the `Result` property on the command that was passed in**.

 Assigning the state of the motor to the command passed in is very important, this is what lets Bolt apply corrections result of the command to the controller from the owner.